 The HP Spectre x360 isn’t cheap in both looks and price.
 If buying from the HP site, the laptop can be configured up to 12GB of RAM, and 1TB PCIe SSD.
 The display is a touch-sensitive 15.6-inch with 3,840×2,160 resolution, while the processor is the highly capable Intel Core i7-7500U.
 With USB-A 3.1, SD card slot, the storage can be expanded further.

 The large high definition display, powerful engine, as well as the many multimedia features, including Windows Hello, can’t be too kind on the battery.
 But, with up to 10 hrs of video streaming use, the battery is remarkably powerful.
 The keyboard, on the other hand, has fantastic travel and the touchpad is highly responsive.

 Like the Acer Aspire V 17 Nitro reviewed above, this is a gaming PC that seemed as if designed not entirely for the narrower gaming market, but for the larger PC market.
 Its sleek design spots the mandatory dash of color you get with gaming notebooks, yet has enough sophistication for the business user looking for raw processing power.

 The Alienware 15 R3 is the latest in a line of gaming PCs noted for their power and sheer good looks.
-But with the toned down lighting and smaller display, the designers intentionally steered the PC towards a more grounded design.
+But with the toned down lighting and smaller display, the designers intentionally steered the PC towards a more rounded design.

-Under the hood, there is a 7th generation Intel processor aided by a Nvidia’s GeForce GTX 1070 GPU, 16GB of RAM that you can upgrade to 32GB, and a 512 GB sized hard drive.
+Under the hood, there is a 7th generation Intel processor aided by an Nvidia’s GeForce GTX 1070 GPU, 16GB of RAM that you can upgrade to 32GB, and a 512 GB sized hard drive.
 The Windows Hello feature is paired with the Tobii EyeX Lite eye-tracking software for a not entirely hands-free but truly immersive computing experience.

 Dell XPS 15 9560 High-Performance Laptop